 If you do not provide your personal information, we may not be able to supply the requested product or service, employ you or otherwise deal with you.

 (e) How we deal with unsolicited personal information?

-If we receive personal information about you that we have not requested, and we determine that we could not have lawfully collected that information under the APPs had we asked for it, we will destroy or de-identify the information if it is lawful and reasonable to do so.
+If we receive personal information about you that we have not requested, and we determine that we could not have lawfully collected that information under the APP, the IPPs or the HPPs, as applicable, had we asked for it, we will destroy or de-identify the information if it is lawful and reasonable to do so.